*Note: This story appears in a shorter form in the spring-summer Matthaei-Nichols print newsletter.

 Carmen Leskoviansky began working at Matthaei Botanical Gardens and Nichols Arboretum in 2009.
-She oversees the care of the bonsai and orchid collections as well as the Gateway and Medicinal Gardens.
+She oversees the care of the bonsai collection.

 Read on for what our experts have to say about the timeless appeal of an art that bridges cultures and generations.

 I first became aware of the art of bonsai when China opened up to research and I began to conduct fieldwork in Tibet in the mid-1980s.
 I would go to Lhasa through Beijing and happened to stay at a hotel that had a garden with beautiful bonsai, or as it is called in China, where it originated, “penjing” or “punsai.”
 I was greatly taken by the elegance and beauty of these trees, and started taking off a day coming in and going out from Beijing to look at penjing gardens such as the one at the Summer Palace.